Why Travel Refunds Take So Long (And When You Should Worry)

 The key is knowing when to wait — and when to follow up.

-- Confirm the refund has been issued
+• Confirm that the refund has actually been issued.

 When a Refund Delay Might Be a Problem